 French doors.
 A Cut Above can also supply French doors, most of which are available to include glass in the design.

 Wainscot.
 A Cut Above can fabricate and install a variety of wall wainscot, including applied wall wainscot, flat panel wainscot, and raised panel wainscot from floor to ceiling or chair rail height.
-Chip and his craftsmen even designed and installed one application of wall wainscot to match a client’s existing wall paneling.
+Paul and his craftsmen even designed and installed one application of wall wainscot to match a client’s existing wall paneling.

 Library ladders.
 If you want a library ladder for your new bookcases, A Cut Above can install and deliver a ladder to match the overall design of your new library.